nickcoutsos/python-repath/README.md

 ### Compile ("Reverse" Path-To-RegExp)

-Path-To-RegExp exposes a compile function for transforming an express path into valid path.
+*repath* exposes a template function for transforming an express path into a valid path.
 Confusing enough?
 This example will straighten everything out for you.